 3. Part-time Usage

-When new equipment offers a large jump in productivity, the older equipment will join the ranks of part-time usage equipment.
-The equipment is generally kept in reserve only to be used in case of a temporary increase in demand or if the new equipment is disabled.
-In these cases, you may be able to offer scheduled service just to ensure the equipment will be available when and if it is required to go back online.
+When new equipment offers a significant jump in productivity, the older equipment will join the ranks of equipment used part-time.
+The equipment is generally kept in reserve for use only in case of a temporary increase in demand or if the new equipment is disabled.
+In these cases, you may be able to offer scheduled service to ensure the equipment will be available when and if it is required to go back online.

 Sometimes, old equipment is relocated to less critical plants or sold to new companies looking for a low-cost solution to their current needs.
-In this case, you can start with decommissioning and reinstalling the product and offering basic services like training and spare parts.
+In this case, you can start by decommissioning and reinstalling the product, and by offering basic services such as training and spare parts.

 4. Strip for Parts

-Equipment owners with a large fleet of the same product frequently take older units out of service and replace them with new products.
-The old products are then stripped for parts that can be used to support the rest of the units.
+Equipment owners with a large fleet of the same product often retire older units and replace them with new ones.
+The old products are then stripped for parts that can be used to support the remaining units.
 Frequently, these parts are returned to the OEM for remanufacturing and certification before being put into the customer’s spare parts stock.

 While preparing for a major inspection, we discovered that we needed a sizeable number of tools to complete each vehicle’s authorized tool set – but we didn’t have any money left in our small tools budget.
 Then, the lightbulb turned on in my head.
 I asked my platoon sergeant, “What happens to the tools from the vehicles that are turned into scrap and salvage?”
 He wasn’t sure, so we decided to visit the office.